-Capital expenditure over the year amounted to \$19.83 million, with all financing coming from internal resources.
+Capital expenditure over the year amounted to \$20.75 million, slightly more than the \$19.83 million the previous year.
 Gold Corporation is entirely self-supporting and does not receive any funding from the State Government, nor does it have any cash borrowings.